divychheda/UNIX-Shell/README.md

 > Re-direct output of a program/command to another file with '>' followed by file-name.

 ### Change Directory
-> Use 'cd ..' to move to parent of current directory.
+> Use 'cd ..' to move to parent of current directory. <br>
-> Use 'cd <pathname>' to move to specified path.
+> Use 'cd [pathname]' to move to specified path.